-After a quick online search I discovered that there are lots of different smartphone apps on the market that you can use to bring your image to life so I downloaded a few to try out.
-For this road test I am comparing three of them and applying the filters to shots from my personal camera roll to see how they work on real life photos.
-I’ll be reporting back on how easy they are to use, the best and worst features of each app and also the cost of use.
-It is important to note that while these apps are free to use and come with a selection of supplied overlays, to remove the watermark, increase export size or quality and unlock additional overlays does often require in-app purchases.
+We road-tested a bunch of different smartphone apps and narrowed them down to five of the best.
+Read on to discover our picks, find out how easy they are to use, the best and worst features of each app and also any costs involved.
+It is important to note that while these apps are free to use and come with a selection of supplied overlays it is an additional fee to remove the watermark, increase export size or quality and unlock additional overlays.

 Lumyer is a basic app that will add fun, animated overlays to your videos and still images.
 Creating a ‘Lumy’ is relatively simple, you select the video effect you’d like to add to your image and then place it in the desired area of your image and scale and rotate to fit.
 There are not a lot of editing options or ability to mask or soften the edges but you can adjust the opacity of the effect if you want it to blend more naturally into your image.

-You can access over 300 different effects and the app offers 35+ free ones to experiment with.
+You can access over 300 different effects with a premium account but the app offers 35+ free ones to experiment with first.
 As well as photographic effects there are a lot of fun selfie add-ons and seasonal themed overlays.
-Here are some of the best free ones that I tried out:

 Get it at: lumyer.com | Free (with in-app purchases) on iOS and Android